Bethylidae: Morphology

-Feeding and Reproduction
+Feeding and reproduction

 Bethylid wasps prey on the larvae of beetles and lepidopterans.
 As basal aculeates, they show feeding habits similar to both parasitoid and hunting wasps.
-Females crawl onto prey and sting several times to paralyze it, first targeting the nerves controlling the legs and mandibles and then targeting nerves controlling internal organs, before chewing to further injure the suboesophageal ganglion which controls prey mouth functions.
+Females crawl onto prey and sting several times to paralyze it, first targeting the nerves controlling the legs and mandibles, and then targeting nerves controlling internal organs, before chewing to further injure the suboesophageal ganglion which controls prey mouth functions.
 Most species of bethylid then drag their prey to a crevice or hole; some species are known to carry prey on their backs.
 In most cases, prey is entirely and permanently paralyzed by the attack, but some species only temporarily paralyze their prey.

 Most adult female bethylids must feed on their prey to nourish themselves, a process which may take several days, before depositing eggs.
-In many cases, females attack and feed on more prey than they eventually parasitize.
+In many cases, they attack and feed on more prey than they eventually parasitize.
 Females may lay several dozen to over 200 eggs on each prey item, but usually not more than 150.
-Some species practice maternal care in which adult females guard and clean their young.
+Some species practice maternal care, in which adult females guard and clean their young.
 The time devoted to this care ranges by species from a few days after eggs are laid to the entirety of the larva's development.

 Defense

 As aculeate wasps, each adult female bethylid has a stinger used to inject venom.
 Although predominantly used for attacking prey, they may also sting defensively against threats both their size and substantially larger.
 Bethylids can have surprisingly painful stings for their small size.
 Stings typically result in a raised, burning, and/or itchy rash which may persist for several days.
 No bethylid stings are known to cause medically significant symptoms in healthy adult humans.
 However, symptoms can be more severe in the case of allergies to compounds in the venom and may require medical attention.
 Infestations of bethylid wasps may occur in buildings infested by their prey, often moths and beetles which feed on grain or wood.
 Home bethylid infestations are associated with most reported sting cases as the wasps frequently become trapped against the body inside clothing or on furniture which can result in multiple stings.

 Although poorly documented, study has shown that males and females of at least five species in the subfamily Empyrinae produce skatole, a volatile organic compound with a powerful fecal odor.
 This compound is likely released from glands on the mandibles when the wasp is stressed.
-The release of skatole and other volatile compounds by bethylids is associated with agonistic behavior and is more frequently done by losers of fights over resources when attempting to leave the area, suggesting it may act as a defense for retreat after such competitions between bethylids.
+The release of skatole and other volatile compounds by bethylids is associated with agonistic behavior, and is more frequently done by losers of fights over resources when attempting to leave the area, suggesting it may act as a defense for retreat after such competitions between bethylids.
 However, species that release skatole may also use it to deter larger predators.